Ingoushka Petrov, known as Ingrid Pitt (21 November 1937 - 23 November 2010) was a Polish-British actress and sex symbol of the 70s.

 Outside of her acting work, Ingrid was also an accomplished writer.
 She wrote several books, and was even commissioned to write a Doctor Who episode that never got made - though it was eventually released as an audio drama in the 'Lost Stories' (the name of the story is The Macros for those who are curious).
 She also wrote for several magazines.

-She died in 2010, and her final role Ingrid Pitt: Beyond The Forest was released posthumously five months later - a Short Film that was also animated and based off her Holocaust experiences.
+She died in 2010 from congestive heart failure, and her final role Ingrid Pitt: Beyond The Forest was released posthumously five months later - an animated Short Film based off her Holocaust experiences.

 Tropes associated with her work:

 - Adam Westing: In The House That Dripped Blood she plays an actress who plays vampires and then turns out to be one for real.

 - Awesome, Dear Boy: As soon as she heard about The Wicker Man she rang the director asking if there were any parts left.
 She took the small part of the librarian just to be in the film.

 - Beauty Inversion: For Countess Dracula she went under old age make-up that gets increasingly more monstrous the more Elizabeth kills.

 - Best Known for the Fanservice: Despite her accomplishments as a writer, she is best remembered for her sex symbol status.

 - Chronically Killed Actor: Often played a villain who died horribly.

 - Cool Old Lady: In her later years she enjoyed popularity at horror conventions and wrote humorous columns about her time in film.